China slams G7 ‘manipulation’ after Xinjiang, Hong Kong criticism | Malay Mail

 At their first physical summit in nearly two years, leaders of the seven nations announced a number of pledges on Covid-19 vaccinations, climate change, rights and trade.

-“The current epidemic is still raging around the world, and the traceability work should be carried out by global scientists and should not be politicised,” the embassy said.
+“The current epidemic is still raging around the world, and the traceability work should be carried out by global scientists and should not be politicized,” the embassy said.

 The coronavirus first emerged in central China in late 2019, and the World Health Organization sent a team of international experts in January to probe its origins.